-The Toronto Arrows re-signed Andrew Quattrin for the 2021 Major League Rugby season.
-The 24-years-old hooker will be 25 at the end of August.
-He is 6’0″, 250 lbs, and is from Holland Landing, Ontario.
+The Toronto Arrows re-signed Andrew Quattrin for the 2022 Major League Rugby season.
+The 25-years-old hooker is 6’0″and 250 lbs.

 He also won other awards at the University.
 This included being named Team Rookie of the Year for the 2014-15 season, Team MVP for 2016-17, and 2017-18.
 For the latter season, he also received the Fred Nichols Community Service Leadership Award.
 He also was named Athlete of the week on three occasions.

 Students attend universities to prepare for careers.
 While at Wilfrid Laurier, he majored in geography and environmental studies and graduated in April 2019.

 Andrew progressed through Canada’s age-grade rugby and played for the Canada Under-20s.
 He played for the Aurora Barbarians, the Ontario Blues, and the Arrows during their 2018 exhibition season.
 That continued in Fall 2018 and his front-row scrummaging skills and his loose play were an asset.

 His performance during the 2019 MLR season earned him a contract for 2020 and a spot on the Senior Men’s National Team for Canada for the Pacific Nations Cup.
 He made his test debut against the United States at Glendale on July 27, 2019, played two matches at the 2019 Rugby World Cup, and the last of his 12 tests, including 6 starts, was against Portugal at Lisbon, November 6, 2021.